dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/03-data-segmentation/index.md

 SCREENSHOT

-2. Create Stage segments based on k8s cluster host group
+2. Filtering in an app

 SCREENSHOT

-3. Populate version segment based on primary grail tags

-SCREENSHOT

-4. Filtering in an app

-SCREENSHOT

-5. Filtering dashboards & workflows
+3. Filtering dashboards & workflows

 SCREENSHOT